cloudfoundry/docs-deploying-cf/ec2/deploy_aws_micro_bosh.html.md

 bosh micro deploy ami-979dc6fe
 </pre>

-If the deployment fails, clean it up before trying again.
-If you get errors regarding your access key signature, double check your keys in `microbosh.yml` and try again.
+If the deployment fails, clean it up using the command below before trying again.
+Otherwise, do not run the command below.
+If you get errors regarding your access key signature, double check your keys in
+`microbosh.yml` and try again.
 Many of the errors encountered at this stage will likely be related to having missed a step in configuring AWS or an error in `microbosh.yml`.